Project – Sponsoring – Association

 Acquisitions and support from the Kloster Wald Boarding School's development association

-New wing for the sports hall
+New grand piano for the sports hall

 Visitors at the Laetare Concert listened amazed from the very first piano solo.
 As Headmistress Anita Haas proudly explained, instead of the expected sound of the old piano in the gym, now the noble sounds emerged from a black showpiece.

 Just in time for Laetare, a grand piano had been purchased, primarily funded by the Friends of Kloster Wald.
 The proud sum of 7,500 euros was reached in the second kitchen festival.
 Top chefs in the region, who are fathers of students from our school, had provided their cooking skills in the service of this good cause, enabling the purchase of the grand piano.
 The Friends of Kloster Wald contributed an additional 7,500 euros.
-Board member Susanne Held presentd the check to the headmistress at the end of the concert.
+Board member Susanne Held presented the check to the headmistress at the end of the concert.

 The excellent pianists of the Laetare Concert demonstrated the value of this new acquisition.
 For the first time, with this high quality instrument, the nuances of each stroke have become audible.
 The performances have become feasts for the ears.